Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Final words

 \section{Final words}

 Identifying deviations from GR is certainly a tall order.
-Capturing key features induced by theories beyond GR helps to unearth them in the analysis and aid to distinguish them from potential systematics.
-In this work we developed a set of rules to estimate the impact that general EFT-inspired beyond GR theories have on waveforms produced in the inspiral regime of compact binaries.\footnote{Clarifying in the process some misconceptions as well as some subtleties of the application of PN-EFT beyond GR.} Of particular relevance, we stress that from an EFT point of view, typically independently considered theories are but part of a collective larger set given by the order of corrections considered.
-Furthermore, that barring some special fine tuning or symmetry protection, the relevant effect is the leading one of the overall set as pointed out here.
+Capturing key features predicted by theories beyond GR helps to find signs of them in the analysis, and tell them apart from potential systematics.
+In this work we developed a set of rules to estimate the impact that general EFT-inspired beyond GR theories have on waveforms produced in the inspiral phase of compact binaries.\footnote{Clarifying in the process some misconceptions as well as some subtleties of the application of PN-EFT beyond GR.} Importantly, from an EFT perspective, theories often treated as separate are actually part of a larger set, grouped by the order of corrections included.
+Furthermore, unless there is a special fine-tuning or a protective symmetry, the leading effect in the set is the most important one, as noted here.
 In particular, we demonstrate that vast sets of theories—those without extra degrees of freedom and no derivatives of the Riemann tensor describing non-spinning or slowly spinning objects—only deviate from GR beginning at a relatively high order (5PN).
-This holds for {\em all theories with corrections at cubic or higher orders,\footnote{Further to this observation, we note that typical analysis for deviations consider up to 3.5PN order—as higher order contributions within GR are still incomplete.
-Nevertheless searches for the 5PN have been proposed~\cite{Chia:2023tle}.}} in contrast to a conservative assumption that all orders would be affected.
-On the other hand, deviations registering at lower PN orders, imply extra degrees of freedom are at play.
-These rules can be readily incorporated in refined analysis options currently employed that can target the inspiral regime (e.g. ~\cite{Agathos:2013upa,Tahura:2018zuq,Dideron:2022tap,Mehta:2022pcn,Chia:2023tle,Payne:2024yhk}).
-In such regime, the identification of the scaling with mass, together with the leading PN order of deviations brings about important discerning power and an important insight to combine multiple events.
-However, extracting confidently the leading PN order is more delicate than identifying the scale due to correlations among the PN coefficients, and techniques are being developed aiming to address this challenge, see e.g.~\cite{Saleem:2021nsb}.
-Additionally, extraction of this combined information, would also aid in distinguishing departures from systematics, for instance, rooted in astrophysics (it would be un-natural to have deviations depending on an integer power of mass in such case), e.g.~\cite{Saini:2022igm}.